 Cyber insurance protects the business from liabilities and losses arising out of cyber attacks on the company’s digital assets and information.

 This ordeal could’ve pushed the business back a couple of years with Goods, finished and unfinished, worth Rs.
-1.5 crore were either lost and or damaged.
+1.5 crore were either lost or damaged.
 Plus, more than 30% of the storehouse (a valuable asset for the business) was rendered useless without repairs, not counting the repairs needed for electrical fittings.